tkshanmugam/soilmitra/backend/DATABASE_SETUP.md

 1. Explore the API endpoints at `/docs`
 2. Test the authentication system
 3. Try the AI chat features
-4. Customize the sample data for your needs
+4. Upload PDFs for RAG functionality
+5. Monitor chat sessions and audit logs

 ## Support